What unit is used to measure oxygen saturation?

 Study for the DODD Ohio Category 1 Medication Administration Certification Exam.
 Optimize your preparation with flashcards and multiple-choice questions, each offering hints and explanations.
 Excel in your exam!

-Oxygen saturation is measured in percentage, which indicates the level of oxygen bound to hemoglobin in the blood compared to the total capacity of hemoglobin to bind oxygen.
-This measurement is crucial in assessing a person's respiratory function and the efficiency of oxygen transport in the bloodstream.
-A typical oxygen saturation level for a healthy individual ranges from 95% to 100%.
+Oxygen saturation is measured as a percentage, indicating the level of oxygen bound to hemoglobin in the blood compared to the total hemoglobin that can bind oxygen.
+Clinicians often refer to this value when assessing respiratory function and the effectiveness of oxygen therapy.
+A normal oxygen saturation level typically ranges from 95% to 100%, and this measurement is vital in clinical settings to determine if a patient is receiving adequate oxygenation.

 Subscribe